rebeccamurphy/Bicycle/README.md

 Bicycle
 =======

-Graphics Bicycle Project with Three.js
+Graphics Bicycle Project with Three.js.
+The project was to import a bicycle model with textures that could be controlled with the arrow keys.

+View the project here: http://rebeccamurphy.github.io/Bicycle/